smadapoosi/IKCTML/README.md

 Start by downloadng our dataset MergedObject.RDS from [zenodo](https://zenodo.org/record/4671060#.YG5Dby1h0YI).

-Make sure the dataset is placed in a directory named data inside the root repository so that you can access it by data/ from the directory containing the Snakefile. (i.e. if root directory was named home, data should be on the path home/data/)
+Place the dataset in a directory named data inside the root repository so that you can access it by data/ from the directory containing the Snakefile. (i.e. if root directory was named home, data should be on the path home/data/)

-Next make sure that your system has singularity and snakemake installed on it, and load them into your environment.
+Next, make sure that your system has [singularity](https://sylabs.io/guides/3.0/user-guide/installation.html) and [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) installed, and load them into your environment.
 For our server, we type the commands:
 ```
 module load singularity
 conda activate snakemake
 ```
-Also change your directory to the one containing the Snakefile.
+Next, change your directory to the one containing the Snakefile.

-Finally to type in the command:
+Finally, type in this command to run the script:
 ```
 snakemake --use-singularity --cores <n cores>
 ```
 ## Results
 Here's what to expect when process finishes:
 1. (File 1 IntegrateAll) Integration of all five datasets
-        a.
-Input: Merged Object pre-QC cells
+        1. Input: Merged Object pre-QC cells
-        b.
-Output: Integrated h5ad object of pre-QC cells, quality control report
+        2. Output: Integrated h5ad object of pre-QC cells, quality control report
 2. (File 2 QualityControl) SVM quality control
-        a.
-Input is Integrated object of 62000 cells
+        1. Input is Integrated object of 62000 cells
-        b.
-Output is a CSV of True or False from Quality control
+        2. Output is a CSV of True or False from Quality control
 3. (File 3 IntegrateSome) Integration of 4 datasets and then with the last one separately
-        a.
-Input: Merged Object, and QC csv
+        1. Input: Merged Object, and QC csv
-        b.
-Output: 5 h5ad objects, each of which is different
+        2. Output: 5 h5ad objects, each of which is different
 4. (File 4 PerformanceTesting) SVM Performance testing
-        a.
-Input is 5 h5ad objects
+        1. Input is 5 h5ad objects
-        b.
-Output is the Figures (unknown percent and f1 scores, confusion matrix, cell by cell unknown percent)
+        2. Output is the Figures (unknown percent and f1 scores, confusion matrix, cell by cell unknown percent)

 There are also various other csvs and objects created in the script, but they are less important